CLI Reference

 --multi-hop-depth | int | 0 | Automatically select one multi-hop route with this hop count; 0 or 1 disables multi-hop |

---ban-mitm | bool | true | Ban relay when the MITM self-probe detects TLS termination |
+--ban-mitm | bool | false | Ban relay when the MITM self-probe detects TLS termination |

 --identity-path | string | identity.json | Identity JSON file path; created automatically when missing |